-At this time, the Septic Upgrade Incentive Program is not accepting new applications for participation in the program as current year funding has been exhausted.
+The Septic Upgrade Incentive Program is no longer accepting new applications for participation in the program, as current funding has been exhausted.
 The program will continue to process invoices for work that has already been authorized by a Purchase Order.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.